Fast Contact-Implicit Model-Predictive Control: Related Work

 Today, most successful approaches for controlling legged robots utilize MPC in combination with simplified models and heuristics originally pioneered by Raibert for hopping robots \cite{raibert1989dynamically}.
 The key insight of this work is that the control problem can be decoupled into a high-level controller that plans body motions while ignoring the details of the leg dynamics, and a low-level controller that determines the necessary leg motions and joint torques to generate the forces and torques on the body determined by the high-level controller.

-Arguably the most impressive control work on humanoids has utilized centroidal dynamics with full kinematics to enable Atlas to navigate various obstacles scenarios \cite{dai2014whole} and perform parkour \cite{Atlas}.
+Arguably the most impressive control work on humanoids has utilized centroidal dynamics with full kinematics to enable Atlas to navigate various scenarios with obstacles \cite{dai2014whole} and perform parkour \cite{atlas2019parkour}.
 Integrating hardware design and controller synthesis has also recently enabled small humanoids to perform agile acrobatic maneuvers in simulation \cite{chignoli2021humanoid}.

-There have also been impressive advances for quadrupeds, achieved by designing hardware that aims to closely match the modeling approximations made in the controller, e.g., building very light legs, \cite{bledt2020regularized}.
+There have also been impressive advances for quadrupeds, achieved by designing hardware that aims to closely match the modeling approximations made in the controller, e.g., building very light legs \cite{bledt2020regularized}.
 Whole-body control, which has the benefit of simpler overall control structures and the ability to leverage a system's dynamics, has been achieved at real-time rates on hardware \cite{neunert2018whole}.
 Approaches that utilize both force-based MPC and whole-body control have also demonstrated agile locomotion \cite{kim2019highly}.

 A major limitation of these prior works is that the control policies are highly specialized to a specific robotic system.
-In this work, we compare our CI-MPC approach to a number of system-specific control methods that perform quite well for their given system, but do not generalize to other systems, whereas our policy generalizes to many different systems that experience contact while achieving comparable or better performance.
+In this work, we compare CI-MPC to a number of system-specific control methods that perform quite well for their given system, but do not generalize to other systems, whereas our policy generalizes to many different systems that experience contact interactions while achieving comparable or better performance.